k-box/k-box/docs/user/en/microsite/index.md

 - English
 - Russian

-The content localized in both languages must be written by the Microsite creator.
+The content for both languages must be written by the Microsite creator.

+The creator of the microsite can specify the default language to be showed to the users.
 The language switcher will enable the user to see the preferred version of the site.
-If the web browser is configured to send language preferences the microsite will choose the language to show based on that preference (if the language is available).
+If the web browser is configured to send language preferences (English or Russian), the microsite will choose the language accordingly.

-Also the creator of the microsite can specify the default language to be showed to the users.

 ## Creating a Microsite

-The creation can only be performed by the Project Administrator through the Project management page that is under the Projects section (from the main navigation of the K-Box).
+Microsites can be created by Project Administrators through the Project details panel.

-On the Project management page, of the project you want to have a microsite, you can press the button _Create Microsite_ (picture below) to start creating the Microsite.
+On the Project details panel, you can press the button _Create Microsite_ (picture below) to start creating one.

 ![microsite create button](./img/microsite-create-1.JPG)

-The page showed in the next picture will be showed.
-From that page you can configure every aspect of the Microsite.
+From the Microsite creation page you can configure its every aspect.

 ![microsite content and configuration](./img/microsite-create-2.png)